Moderna sues Pfizer and BioNTech over patents behind Covid-19 vaccine

 Moderna chief executive Stephane Bancel said in a prepared statement that the vaccine developer pioneered that technology and invested billions of dollars in creating it.

+Moderna worked with scientists at the National Institutes of Health to test and develop its Covid-19 vaccine.

+The company said its lawsuit is not related to any patent rights generated during that collaboration.

-The company said it believes its rivals’ vaccine infringes on patents Moderna filed between 2010 and 2016.
+The firm said it believes its rivals’ vaccine infringes on patents Moderna filed between 2010 and 2016.

+Moderna said in its complaint that Pfizer and BioNTech copied some critical features of its technology, including making the “exact same chemical modification to their mRNA that Moderna scientists first developed years earlier” and went on to use in Spikevax.

+Moderna said it recognises the importance of vaccine access and is not seeking to remove Comirnaty from the market.

 The best videos delivered daily